 F/V Sea King, the F/V Mermaid and the USCGC Triumph

 January 11, 1991 saw the loss of the fishing vessel Sea King on the Columbia River bar.
 The 75-foot boat capsized and sank while under tow.
-Two fishermen and one Coast Guardsman died during the rescue.
+David Haynes was one of two fishermen, and one Coast Guardsman (Charles Sexton) died during the rescue.

 Dead Reckoning of the Pacific Graveyard features a list of lost fishing vessels from the Oregon and Washington coasts (click to see it on a chart)